Yb1ku/SAEs-for-Sentence-BERT/README.md

 # Master's Thesis – A method for interpreting features in Sparse Autoencoders

 This repository contains the code and resources used for the development of a method for interpreting mono-semantic features in Sparse Autoencoders.
-The SAE will take an embedding created by Sentence-BERT and obtain mono-semantic features from a specific context (Machine Learning and Astrophysics).
-The novelty of this work is the use of a brand new feature interpretation method based on keyword extraction via KeyBERT.
+The SAE will take an embedding created by `Sentence-BERT` and obtain mono-semantic features from a specific context (Machine Learning and Astrophysics).
+The novelty of this work is the use of a brand new feature interpretation method based on keyword extraction via `KeyBERT`.

 ## 📌 Objectives
-- Train a JumpReLU Sparse Autoencoder on embeddings obtained from different specific datasets.
+- Train a `JumpReLU` Sparse Autoencoder on embeddings obtained from different specific datasets.
-- Analyze the features obtained from the SAE and interpret them using a new method based on KeyBERT.
+- Analyze the features obtained from the SAE and interpret them using a new method based on `KeyBERT`.

 ## 📁 Repository Structure